Dawn Birley: Sports career

 Birley practiced the Korean martial art taekwondo at the age of 12.
 She became the world junior taekwondo champion in 1992, becoming the first Canadian female athlete to achieve the feat.
 She represented Canada at several international taekwondo competitions including Pan American Games from 1989 to 1999.
 Birley was also the part of the Canadian National Taekwondo Olympic team prior to the 1996 Summer Olympics after earning a spot in the Canadian National Olympic Team for 1996 but she was not able to compete in the event due to the removal of taekwondo from that Olympic Games.

 In 1996, she was awarded the Deaf Sportswoman of the Year award by the ICSD.

 She is also working as a coordinator in the development of deaf sports in several countries.

 Acting career

 Birley currently works as an actor with various theatre companies across the world.
 She spent 15 years in Finland where she was afforded more acting opportunities including a role in the world's first sign-language opera.
-She was also honoured as the 2015 Riksteatern's Artist of the Year from Riksteatern, a prestigious acting award in Sweden for her performance in the leading role of When Winter Stars Shine Here.
+She was also honoured as the 2015 Riksteatern's Artist of the Year from the National Swedish Touring Theatre, a prestigious acting award in Sweden for her performance in the leading role of When Winter Stars Shine Here.
 She also became the first deaf person to achieve this honour.

 She was awarded the Toronto Theatre Critics Award for Best Actress in a Play for her role as Horatio in Prince Hamlet.